Joachim Irgens von Westervick: Ennoblement

 On 4 October 1674, Joachim Irgens was ennobled as Baron under the name von Westervick, thus becoming a member of the Danish and the Norwegian nobility.
+His noble coat of arms consisted of a four-part shield, the first and fourth field of which shows a golden fish between two gold crowns on a red background.
+The second field has a red bar on a golden background.
+The third field is divided, three white sea flowers grow up into the blue sky from a pool of water.

 Loss of land estates

-Joachim von Westervick died in Copenhagen 1675.
+Joachim von Westervick died in Copenhagen August 29, 1675.
 He was then bankrupt, wherefore the estates were dissolved.
+The Irgens Estate was subsequently divided between the creditors, creating among others the following estates: Helgeland Estate, Inndyr Estate and Tromsø Estate.
 For example, his properties in Helgeland were sold to Lorentz Mortensen Angell in Trondheim.
 His widow managed to buy back some of the land, among other the Tromsø Estate, and remained standing as a proprietarian until her death in 1708.
-Some properties were then inherited by Baron Jacob de Petersen from Amsterdam.
+Some properties were then inherited by Baron Ernst Jacob de Petersen, son of Jacob de Petersen, from Amsterdam.